 Every organization has employees that are passionate about the culture of the company.
 Identify such people and appoint them as ambassadors to help their colleagues understand what the company stands for.
 Since they love the organization and their jobs, cultural ambassadors can be great cheerleaders.
 They could also give you ideas about what can be improved in the current company culture.

 This article is written by Charles Mburugu.
-He is a HubSpot-certified content marketer with over eight years experience in various industries.
+He is a HubSpot-certified content writer/marketer for B2B, B2C and SaaS companies.
+He has worked with brands such as GetResponse, Neil Patel, Shopify, 99 Designs, Oberlo, Salesforce and Condor.
 Check out his portfolio and connect on LinkedIn.

 Disclosure: Some of our articles may contain affiliate links; this means each time you make a purchase, we get a small commission.
 However, the input we produce is reliable; we always handpick and review all information before publishing it on our website.
 We can ensure you will always get genuine as well as valuable knowledge and resources.